 The two men were committed to increasing productivity while enriching the quality of the work-place environment.
 Their wives created this scholarship to facilitate the continuance of the zest for life, concern for others, ideals and goals held by the two.
 This memorial provides graduate study opportunities and recognizes contributions of graduate students with disabilities.

 The Robert L. Decker and Benjamin Muns Friendship Memorial Scholarship is awarded in the spring to a qualified student with a disability enrolled in a graduate degree program at Michigan State University for the following fall, spring or summer semester.
-Based on endowment performance, the scholarship generally produces two or more scholarships of up to $5,000.
+Based on endowment performance, the scholarship generally produces two or more scholarships of approximately $5,000 each.

 Winners are selected by review of applicant achievement in a variety of areas including: academics, quality of references, clear definition of goals, pre-professional achievements including demonstrated leadership ability, demonstrated financial need, and quality and coherence of written essays.
 Recipients are encouraged to recognize this program as an investment in ability and are in turn challenged to invest in others by contributing as a donor to this program as they achieve success in a professional career.